mgkumar138/mgkumar138.github.io/README.md

 <body>
 I am generally curious about how we learn models of the world and utilize them to solve new problems quickly.
 To explore this question, I take inspiration from neuroscience to develop artificially intelligent systems.
-My aspiration is to use intelligent technologies to improve learning outcomes (e.g. Human-Computer Interfaces, Brain Stimulation etc.) and alleviate learning disabilities that are associated with neurological disorders.
+Conversely, my aspiration is to use intelligent technologies to improve learning outcomes (e.g. Human-Computer Interfaces, Brain Stimulation etc.) and alleviate learning disabilities that are associated with neurological disorders.
 <br>